×

 TOURIST VISA ON ARRIVAL

-1. Eligibility: A. Tourist Visa-on-Arrival (TVoA) shall be granted to citizens of a numbero of countries (visit https://boi.gov.in for details) Whose sole objective of visiting India is recreation, sight-seeing, casual visit to meet friends or relatives, short duration medical treatment or casual business visit etc. and no other purpose/ activity;
+1. Eligibility: A. Tourist Visa-on-Arrival (TVoA) is granted to citizens of certain countries (visit https://boi.gov.in for details) whose sole objective in visiting India is for purposes such as recreation, sight-seeing, casual visits to meet friends or relatives, short-duration medical treatment, or casual business visits etc. and no other purpose or activity.
+The criteria for eligibility for this visa include people:

-• Who holds a passport with minimum six months validity, and a re-entry .permit if that is required under the law of the country of nationality of the applicant;
+• Who holds a passport with minimum six months validity, and a re-entry permit if that is required under the law of the country the applicant holds nationality to;

 • Who is not a person-non-grata to the Government of India;